fiachra369/SQA.Assignment/ProjectPlan/ProjectPlan.md

 We have decided as a group to complete the first two tasks by Sunday (four days from first meeting).
 Once these tasks are complete, we will have a new meeting and decide when and how we will finish the final part together.

 ## Victor & Marks Plan for Task Estimation in Scrum Task
+- Have a call to determine the factors of task estimation that each of us would be responsible for researching
+- Brainstorming of ideas followed by searching the internet for information

 ## Fiachra & Siobhan Plan for Coding Standards Task